Low-sugar snacks support health, longevity, and weight loss Check out these dietitian-approved, balanced snack ideas!

 The snacks below are low in added sugars and processed ingredients, making them a healthier option compared to processed snacks.

-These low sugar snacks are nutrient-dense and provide a good balance of protein, healthy fats, fiber, and vitamins and minerals.
-All of which support healthy aging!
+These low-sugar snacks are nutrient-dense and provide a good balance of protein, healthy fats, and fiber.

 Hummus, a dip made from chickpeas, is a good source of protein and fiber.